-- NYCERS Pla n (continued) Valuation Dates: June 30, 2016 June 30, 2015 June 30, 2014 June 30, 2013 Measurement Date: June 30, 2018 June 30, 2017 June 30, 2016 June 30, 2015 Actuarial cost method: Entry Age Normal Cost Entry Age Normal Cost Entry Age Normal Cost Entry Age Normal Cost Amortization method: Increasing Dollar for Initial Unfunded; Level Dollar for Post 2010 Unfundeds.
+NYCERS Pla n (continued) Valuation Dates: June 30, 2016 June 30, 2015 June 30, 2014 June 30, 2013 Measurement Date: June 30, 2018 June 30, 2017 June 30, 2016 June 30, 2015 Actuarial cost method: Entry Age Normal Cost Entry Age Normal Cost Entry Age Normal Cost Entry Age Normal Cost Amortization method: Increasing Dollar for Initial Unfunded; Level Dollar for Post 2010 Unfundeds.
 Increasing Dollar for Initial Unfunded; Level Dollar for Post 2010 Unfundeds.
 Increasing Dollar for Initial Unfunded; Level Dollar for Post 2010 Unfundeds.
 Increasing Dollar for Initial Unfunded; Level Dollar for Post 2010 Unfundeds.
 Asset Valuation Method: Modified six-year moving average of market values with a Market Value Restart as of June 30, 2011.
 Modified six-year moving average of market values with a Market Value Restart as of June 30, 2011.
 Modified six-year moving average of market values with a Market Value Restart as of June 30, 2011.
 Modified six-year moving average of market values with a Market Value Restart as of June 30, 2011.
 Salary increases: 3% per annum.
 3% per annum.
 3% per annum.
 3% per annum.
 Actuarial assumptions: Discount Rate: 7.00% 7.00% 7.00% 7.00% Investment rate of return: 7.00%, net of investment expenses.
 7.00%, net of investment expenses.
 7.00%, net of investment expenses.
 7.00%, net of investment expenses.
 Mortality: Mortality tables for service and disability pensioners were developed from an experience study of NYCERS's pensioners.
-The mortality tables for beneficiaries were developed from an experience review of NYCERS' beneficiaries.
-The most recently completed study was published by Gabriel Roeder & Company ("GRS"), dated October 2015, and analyzed experience for Fiscal Years 2010 through 2013.
-Mortality tables for ser and disability pensione developed from an experience would from an experience rev NYCERS's pensioners.
-The mortality tables for ser and disability pensione developed from an experience rev beneficiaries were developed from an experience rev NYCERS' Mortality tables for service and disability pensioners were developed from an experience study of NYCERS's pensioners.
+The mortality tables for study of NYCERS's pensioners.
+The mortality tables for the mortality tables for beneficiaries were developed from an experience review of NYCERS' beneficiaries.
+The most recently completed study was published by Gabriel Roeder & Company ("GRS"), dated & Company ("GRS October 2015, and analyzed experience for Fiscal Years 2010 through 2013.
+Mortality tables for and disability pensioners study of NYCERS's tudy of NYCERS's beneficiaries were developed from an experience was published by General Roeder was published by Ge Mortality tables for service and disability pensioners were developed from an experience study of NYCERS's pensioners.
 The mortality tables for beneficiaries were developed from an experience review of NYCERS' beneficiaries.
 The most recently completed study was published by Gabriel Roeder & Company ("GRS"), dated October 2015, and analyzed experience for Fiscal Years 2010 through 2013.
 Mortality tables for service and disability pensioners were developed from an experience study of NYCERS's pensioners.
 The mortality tables for beneficiaries were developed from an experience review of NYCERS' beneficiaries.
 The most recently completed study was published by Gabriel Roeder & Company ("GRS"), dated October 2015, and analyzed experience for Fiscal Years 2010 through 2013.
 Pre-retirement: N/A N/A N/A N/A Post-retirement Healthy Lives: N/A N/A N/A N/A Post-retirement Disabled Lives: N/A N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.50% 2.50% 2.50% 2.50% Cost-of-Living Adjustments: 1.5% per annum for Auto COLA and 2.5% per annum for Escalation.
 1.5% per annum for Auto COLA and 2.5% per annum for Escalation.
 1.5% per annum for Auto COLA and 2.5% per annum for Escalation.
 1.5% per annum for Auto COLA and 2.5% per annum for Escalation.